How to Choose the Best Lipstick for Your Skin Tone, According to a MUA

 How often do you find yourself staring at the shelves of lipstick, feeling lost, confused, and questioning your entire (beauty) existence?
 There are so many different undertones, consistencies, and finishes that make a trip to the makeup aisle seem more like a task than a fun jaunt.
 Even for me, as a makeup artist, it’s no cakewalk digging for a fresh new shade.
 But here’s the thing: It doesn’t need to be a daunting endeavor.
 Luckily, once you have a few key guidelines, it’s quite easy to find the best lip color for your skin tone.

 Keep scrolling to shop three lipsticks that are perfect for those with cool undertones.

 If You're Still Lost…

 If you still struggle to identify your undertone, but you have a pretty basic understanding of your skin tone, don’t fret.
 People with fair skin look radiant in bold and deep colors that provide contrast to their tone.
-If you feel like you’re a bit more olive toned, pinks, nudes (Tom Ford’s Lip Color, $53, in Warm Sable is a sure bet), and corals will suit you well.
-If your skin has a darker tone, choose a berry lip or a bold, dark shade, like MAC’s Lipstick ($17) in Heroine, to amp up your look.
+If you feel like you’re a bit more olive toned, pinks, nudes (Tom Ford’s Lip Color in Warm Sable, $54, is a sure bet), and corals will suit you well.
+If your skin has a darker tone, choose a berry lip or a bold, dark shade, like MAC’s Lipstick in Heroine ($18) to amp up your look.

 The main thing to remember is that, ultimately, your lip color is up to you.
 If you feel like you look best in a coral but that doesn’t align with the “guidelines,” that's okay—just do you.
 At the end of the day, we all feel the prettiest in whichever choice makes us the most confident.
 For example, most beauty experts would tell you to stay away from shades that seem too ashy for fear of looking washed out.
 But sometimes, looking a bit gray is exactly what I aim to achieve—so an ashy lip it is!